April 28, 2020 City of Daytona Beach - Emergency Declaration Extended through May 5

 For small businesses to qualify, they must be a physical business located in a commercial or industrial space, licensed to operate in Volusia County or the local city where they’re located if a license is required and were operational and actively conducting business in Volusia County on or before Dec.
 1, 2019.
 Tax exempt businesses and businesses that are either a publicly traded company or a subsidiary of a publicly traded company don’t qualify for the program.
 A complete list of qualification criteria is listed on the county’s new Volusia Business Resources website, click on “County.”

-Free COVID-19 testing in Midtown
+Free COVID-19 testing available through Sunday

 Read Frequently Asked Questions about the testing site.

 Volusia County’s Community Assistance Division is accepting applications from homeowners who have been financially impacted by COVID-19.
 Mortgage assistance may be provided to eligible households for up to three months and is capped at $1,500 a month.
 The program includes assistance for eligible households for payment of late, current and, if they remain eligible, future payments.
 Applicants must have a current mortgage statement in their name and be able to document a loss of income as a direct result of COVID-19.
 Additionally, the dwelling must be in Volusia County, the mortgage must have been current as of March 13, and the household income must be at or below the area median income level.
 For more information about the assistance, visit the Community Assistance Division web page.

 City offers assistance for renters